SolaceProducts/pubsubplus-kubernetes-quickstart/docs/PubSubPlusEventBrokerOperator.md

 The second, additional criteria is the pod label set to `active=true`.

-Both pod readiness and label are updated periodically (every 5 seconds) triggered by the pod readiness probe which invokes the `readiness_check.sh` script that is mounted on the broker container.
+Both pod readiness and label are updated periodically (every 5 seconds) triggered by the pod readiness probe which invokes the `readiness_check.sh` script which is mounted on the broker container.

 The requirements for a broker pod to satisfy both criteria are:
 * The broker must be in Guaranteed Active service state, that is providing [Guaranteed Messaging Quality-of-Service (QoS) level of event messages persistence](https://docs.solace.com/PubSub-Basics/Guaranteed-Messages.htm).
 If service level is degraded even to [Direct Messages QoS](//docs.solace.com/PubSub-Basics/Direct-Messages.htm) this is no longer sufficient.